 Genuine emergencies will always be seen the same day.

 If you wish to see a particular doctor, or wish to discuss an ongoing health problem with the same doctor you will often have to wait as the doctors do not work every day.
 Whilst the practice strives to ensure that you see the doctor of your choice it may not be possible to offer an early appointment if surgeries are already fully booked, or if the doctor has been on leave.

 If surgery is not running on time there is always a good reason, usually as a result of a medical emergency which will always take priority.
-The receptionist will inform you of any unusual delay and we trust you will be patient and understanding and of course we will try to keep delays to a minimum.
+The Care Navigators will inform you of any unusual delay and we trust you will be patient and understanding and of course we will try to keep delays to a minimum.

-Obtain Telephone Advice?
+How Do I Obtain Telephone Advice?

-Cancel An Appointment?
+How Do I Cancel An Appointment?

 If you are unable to keep a booked appointment it is essential that you contact us so that we can offer the appointment to another patient.
 We cannot always re-use appointments that are cancelled at short notice.
 Help us to help you and other patients who may be able to be seen if you cannot make your appointment.

 Text (SMS) appointment confirmation and reminders can now be sent to your mobile phone.
 Please complete a consent form at reception.